 QC Termemilano is an upscale spa housed in a former tram depot south of the city centre in Porta Romana.
 It’s a unique underground water wonderland with thermal baths, geyser pools, whirlpools, and a jacuzzi waterfall.
 In addition, there are outdoor pools in a lush garden setting, saunas, and relaxation rooms for massages and treatments.
 It’s the ultimate way to relax after a long day of shopping before heading back to your luxury hotel in Milan for a blissful night’s rest.

+Milan is where the Italian pre-dinner ritual known as an “aperitivo” began.
+Today, it is still a closely followed tradition for many.
+From 5 pm onwards, you’ll see the city’s restaurants and bars fill up with groups of friends and colleagues unwinding after work with a pre-dinner drink and nibbles.
 Although an aperitivo was traditionally a Campari cocktail used to whet the appetite for dinner, the ritual has evolved over the years.
 It now consists of various drinks and a full buffet spread of light finger foods.
 Fonderie Milanesi on Via Giovenale puts on one of the best buffet-style aperitivos in town.
 This trendy restaurant has a large garden for alfresco dining and a lively atmosphere with upbeat music every evening.

 Once you have successfully whet your appetite, head to one of the city’s upscale rooftop restaurants and bars for dinner and drinks with a fabulous view of the city skyline.
 One of my favourite rooftop bars in Milan is Radio Rooftop Bar.
 Here, expect 5-star hospitality, high-quality food, and a fantastic atmosphere.